Royal Rumble (2011): Storylines

 The Divas rivalry entering the Royal Rumble was between Natalya and LayCool over the Divas Championship.
 Natalya defeated LayCool in a handicap match at Survivor Series to win the Divas Championship, and she would later team with Beth Phoenix in defeating LayCool in a Divas tag team Tables Match at TLC.
-On the December 20 edition of Raw, Melina turned heel after defeating Eve Torres and Alicia Fox in a #1 Contender's Triple Threat Match, when she slapped Natalya after the match.
-On the January 24, 2011 edition of Raw, Natalya successfully defended the title against Melina, and after the match ended, LayCool entered and announced that they will cash in their rematch clause at the Royal Rumble event.
+On the December 20 episode of Raw, Melina turned heel after defeating Eve Torres and Alicia Fox in a #1 Contender's triple threat match, when she slapped Natalya after the match.
+On the January 24 episode, Natalya successfully defended the title against Melina, and after the match ended, LayCool entered and announced that they would cash in their rematch clause at the Royal Rumble event.

 Event

+In a dark match prior to the pay-per-view broadcast, R-Truth defeated Curt Hawkins.

 Preliminary matches

-The event opened with Edge defending the World Heavyweight Championship against Dolph Ziggler, with the stipulation that Edge would lose the World Heavyweight Championship should he use the Spear.
+The actual pay-per-view opened with Edge defending the World Heavyweight Championship against Dolph Ziggler, with the stipulation that Edge would lose the World Heavyweight Championship should he use the Spear.
 Edge applied the Edgecator on Ziggler but Ziggler touched the ring ropes, forcing Edge to break the hold.
 Ziggler performed a Leg Drop Bulldog on Edge for a near-fall.
 Ziggler applied a Sleeper Hold on Edge but Edge escaped and performed an Edgecution on Ziggler.
-Edge pinned Ziggler but Vickie Guerrero pulled the referee, voiding the pinfall at a two count.
+Edge pinned Ziggler, but Vickie Guerrero pulled the referee, voiding the pinfall at a two count.
 Whilst Kelly Kelly attacked Guerrero, Ziggler performed a Zig Zag on Edge for a near-fall.
-Ziggler applied another Sleeper Hold on Edge but Edge collided with the referee, allowing Edge to perform a Spear on Ziggler.
+Ziggler applied another Sleeper Hold on Edge, but Edge collided with the referee, allowing Edge to perform a Spear on Ziggler.
 Edge performed a Killswitch on Ziggler to retain the title.

 Next, The Miz defended the WWE Championship against Randy Orton.
-During the match, Orton attempted an RKO but Miz countered and attempted a Skull Crushing Finale but Orton countered and performed an Olympic Slam on The Miz.
-The Miz retrieved the WWE Championship belt and attempted to walk away but Orton performed a Clothesline on Miz.
-Orton performed an Elevated DDT on Miz and The Nexus appeared.
-Whilst the referee was distracted by The Nexus, Orton threw Alex Riley onto the Nexus and the referee.
-Orton performed an RKO on Miz but Punk performed a GTS on Orton.
-When the referee recovered, Miz pinned Orton to retain the title.
+During the match, Orton attempted an RKO, but The Miz countered and attempted a Skull Crushing Finale but Orton countered and performed an Olympic Slam on The Miz.
+The Miz retrieved the WWE Championship belt and attempted to walk away, but Orton performed a Clothesline on The Miz.
+Orton performed an Elevated DDT on The Miz and The New Nexus (CM Punk, Husky Harris, Michael McGillicutty, David Otunga, and Mason Ryan) appeared.
+Whilst the referee was distracted by The New Nexus, Orton threw Alex Riley onto The New Nexus and the referee.
+Orton performed an RKO on The Miz but Punk performed a GTS on Orton.
+When the referee recovered, The Miz pinned Orton to retain the title.

-After that, Natalya defended the WWE Divas Championship against Layla and Michelle McCool and Eve Torres in a Fatal 4-Way match.
+After that, Natalya defended the WWE Divas Championship against Layla, Michelle McCool, and Eve Torres in a fatal four-way match.
 Natalya applied a Double Sharpshooter on Eve and Layla but McCool performed a Big Boot on Natalya.
-McCool attempted another Big Boot on Natalya but Natalya avoided the move, resulting in McCool performed a Big Boot on Layla.
+McCool attempted another Big Boot on Natalya but Natalya avoided the move, resulting in McCool hitting Layla.
 Eve performed a Diving Moonsault on Layla to win the title.